elifunals/BankMarketing/README.md

 # BankMarketing

-This is a repsitory for associative rule mining for UCI bank marketing dataset using R.
+It is a repository for associative rule mining using UCI bank marketing dataset and R programming language.